 This interdisciplinary perspective supports, for instance, work on international risk management and crisis management for business organisations, governments and NGOs; businessgovernment relations, including government incentives and FDI policy for attracting and managing MNEs; and country-specific studies, such as the impact of Japanese MNEs on the Asia- Pacific region, foreign investment in China, and the contribution of foreign firms to the development of Australia.

-The Emerging Market Internationalization Research Group (EMIRG), established in 2011, is devoted to studying the internationalization strategies of emerging market firms as well as those of western multinationals in emerging markets.
+The Emerging Market Internationalization Research Group (EMIRG) is devoted to studying the internationalization strategies of emerging market firms as well as those of western multinationals in emerging markets.
 EMIRG contributes to research and practice by disentangling the unique and rather unconventional paths, processes and performances been adopted and experienced by emerging market firms in their international expansion.
 The research group also strengthens knowledge on doing business in emerging markets by focusing on the unique institutional characteristics of emerging markets, the inherent diversity of institutions, and the consequent challenges and opportunities for western multinationals.